mhahsler/CS7320-AI/Search_with_Uncertainty/README.md

 [Tic-Tac-Toe](https://colab.research.google.com/github/mhahsler/CS7320-AI/blob/master/Games/tictactoe_definitions.ipynb).

 ### Search in unknown environments
 * Experimental environment: [Micromouse](https://en.wikipedia.org/wiki/Micromouse) is an event where small robotic mice compete to solve a maze.
+You can watch the video [The Fastest Maze-Solving Competition On Earth](https://www.youtube.com/watch?v=ZMQbHMgK2rw).

-You can write an agent function to use with the
+You can test your own agent function using the [Micromouse Simulator](https://github.com/mackorone/mms-python).
-[Micromouse Simulator](https://github.com/mackorone/mms-python).